top of page

 CO-INVESTIGATOR AND DIRECTOR OF CAPACITY BUILDING & OUTREACH

 Dr. Castellón Palacios serves as Co-Investigator on the Co-Teaching study and leads the Center’s capacity building and outreach efforts.
-She is a Senior Research Associate at WestEd, where she provides technical assistance to states and districts.
+She is a Senior Program Associate at WestEd, where she provides technical assistance to states and districts.

 With expertise in second language acquisition teaching and research, she has led several professional development efforts for teachers and administrators and has served as a reviewer of English Learner programs and services throughout the country.
 Dr. Castellón Palacios holds a PhD from Stanford University.